Who is David Hammons?

 Hammons was inspired by two contrasting symbols: the U.S flag and the Pan-African flag adopted by the group Universal Negro Improvement Association6 (UNIA) by Marcus Garvey and African Communities League in 1920.
 He merged two flags to evoke a conversation about the feeble history behind the flag of the United States and the mixed messages it conveys about their history.
 The design of the flag also drew some inspirations from the Watts riots7 that took place in the region of Watts in Los Angeles between August 11 and 16, 1965.

-The American Flag tries to seek silent answers to the questionable maltreatment of the African-Americans in the United States.
-It also sends a message about the misinterpretation as well as double standards and deception that is prevalent in being black in America.
-The flag delivers a sense of pride and confirms the presence of the African-American in the United States and that being black and American are one and the same thing.
+The American Flag tries to seek silent answers to the questionable maltreatment of African-Americans in the United States.
+It also sends a message about the misinterpretation and double standards and deception prevalent in being black in America.
+The flag delivers a sense of pride and confirms the presence of African-Americans in the United States and that being black and American are one and the same thing.

 The colors of the flags also carry significant meaning.
-The red signifies the blood, while back green represents the skin tone as well as the wealth left behind by the ancestors of the African-American when they were forced into slavery.
+The red signifies the blood, while the green represents the skin tone and the wealth left behind by the ancestors of the African-American when they were forced into slavery.
 For many decades, the flag has become an identity to Harlem, linking it to modern arts and the diaspora.
 This African-American Flag is recognized as a massive political statement for the African-American community.

 In The African-American Flag and other works, Hammons regularly instills potent symbols with a new connotation.
-Instead of collaborating directly with Pan-African, the artists borrowing of its colors within the context of the original American flag is a timely reminder of the countless contributions made by black Americans all through the history of America.
+Instead of collaborating directly with Pan-Africa, the artist’s borrowing of its colors within the context of the original American flag is a timely reminder of the countless contributions made by black Americans all through America’s history.
 Hammons blends the two items to create a brand new flag of the United States.
 Thus he assumes a new, unique black power that stands for those individuals that the traditional flag has for a long time, not represented.